James Madison Dukes men's basketball: NCAA Division I tournament results

-The Dukes have appeared in the NCAA Division I tournament five times.
-Their combined record is 4–5.
+The Dukes have appeared in the NCAA Division I tournament six times.
+Their combined record is 5–6.

 NCAA Division II tournament results

 The Dukes have appeared in the NCAA Division II tournament twice.
 Their record is 0–3.

 NIT results

 The Dukes have appeared in the National Invitation Tournament (NIT) five times.
 Their combined record is 0–5.

 CBI results

 The Dukes have appeared in the College Basketball Invitational (CBI) once.
 Their record is 0–1.

 CIT results

 The Dukes have appeared in the CollegeInsider.com Postseason Tournament (CIT) twice.
 Their record is 2–2.